49ers beat Cowboys 19-12 to advance to NFC title game

 The Kansas City Chiefs learned they’ll get to host the AFC championship game against the Cincinnati Bengals instead of playing at a neutral site.
 They have to play the Bengals and Cincinnati is now on a 10-game winning streak after an impressive 27-10 road victory over the Buffalo Bills on a snow-covered field in Sunday’s NFL divisional round.
 Joe Burrow threw for 242 yards and two touchdowns while Joe Mixon ran for 105 yards and a TD.
 The 49ers beat the Cowboys 19-12 in the NFC.
 The 49ers will travel to face the Philadelphia Eagles in the NFC title game.

 MELBOURNE, Australia (AP) — The next stop on Ben Shelton’s impressive debut run at the Australian Open will be the quarterfinals.
 The 20-year-old NCAA champion from the University of Florida pulled out a five-set victory over J.J.
 Wolf in an all-American matchup at Melbourne Park.
 Shelton is playing in only his second Grand Slam tournament.
-He joins Sebastian Korda to give the U.S. two men in the quarterfinals in Australia for the first time since 2007.
-Yet another American could join them because Tommy Paul is also in fourth-round action.
-Also reaching the men’s quarterfinals is Andrey Rublev.
+He joins Tommy Paul and Sebastian Korda to give the U.S. three men in the quarterfinals in Australia for the first time since 2000.
+Paul advanced by defeating 24th-seeded Roberto Bautista Agut in the fourth round.
+Also reaching the men’s quarterfinals were Novak Djokovic and Andrey Rublev.
 Magda Linette made it to the quarterfinals of a major for the first time and will meet Karolina Pliskova next.
 Aryna Sabalenka will play Donna Vekic in another women’s quarterfinal.

 AP source: Chiefs’ Mahomes sustained high ankle sprain